-2. You don’t want to manage the process yourself.
-We will spend 15-20 minutes on the phone with your employee and the person acting as your “Authorized Representative.”
+2. You don’t have to manage the process yourself.
+We will spend 10-20 minutes on the phone with your employee and the person acting as your “Authorized Representative.”
 That’s time that you probably can’t spare.

 3. You want to ensure that the form is completed correctly.
 We tell your employee and the Authorized Representative exactly what to write in each field.
 When they are guided by one of our in-house form specialists, your employee’s friend, neighbor or spouse becomes your experienced and knowledgeable representative.